SS Belgenland (1914): The Einsteins flee Nazism

 After her charity cruise, Belgenland made at least one transatlantic crossing.
 On 18 March 1933 she left New York for Antwerp via Le Havre with passengers including Albert Einstein, who planned to return home to Germany.
 However, on 23 March the Reichstag passed the Enabling Act of 1933, which turned Germany into a Nazi dictatorship.
 While still at sea, Einstein received news that the Nazis had raided his summer home at Caputh.
 When Belgenland reached Antwerp on 28 March, he disembarked and changed his destination to London, declared he had "no intention of ever returning to Germany", and renounced his German citizenship.
-In October 1933 the Einsteins emigrated to the US.
+In October 1933 the Einsteins emigrated to the United States.

 1933 Mediterranean cruises

 From 28 July 1933 Belgenland made three 14-day cruises from Tilbury to the Mediterranean.
 Each cruise visited Gibraltar, Monte Carlo, Corsica, Elba, Civitavecchia (for Rome), Naples, Valletta, Tunis, Ceuta and Vigo.
 Belgenland was too big to dock at Monte Carlo, so she anchored off-shore and tenders took passengers to and from the shore.
 She bunkered from an oil tanker in Civitavecchia.
 Her route from Civitavecchia to Valletta took her past Capri and through the Strait of Messina, for her passengers to see Stromboli at night and Mount Etna.
 After the third cruise her crew was paid off on 23 September at Tilbury and she was laid up.